RequestNetwork/requestNetwork/README.md

 This repository contains all the Request Network developer tools written in TypeScript.

-Join the [Request Discord][requesthub-discord-url] to get in touch with us.
+Join the [Request Discord][request-discord-url] to get in touch with us.

 [website-url]: https://request.network
 [whitepaper-url]: https://request.network/assets/pdf/request_whitepaper.pdf